davidubuntu/Duality/readme.md

 Techincal Challenge:
 The biggest challenge was to work with matrix in canvas and more specific to move all the balls and make bounce with laterals.
-Other challenge was to work with times to hide and show diferent widows when loaded
+Other challenge was to work with times to hide and show diferent windows when loaded

 Future game improvements:
 - Make the game levels configurable